 Conservation Status.
 Endangered.
-2003: according to http://www.iucnredlist.org/details/41906/0.
-Only found in 4 locations and may become Critically Endangered in the near future.
-This cycad is threatened by over collection, habitat loss and removed when other trees are collected for charcoal production.
+2003.
+According to http://www.iucnredlist.org/details/41906/0.
+These trees are only found in 4 locations and may become Critically Endangered in the near future.
+This cycad is threatened by over collection, habitat loss and are removed when other trees are collected for charcoal production.

-Tree may reach 3,5m high but is usually smaller especially in the open.
-The trunk, which tends to taper towards the end may have a diameter slightly in excess of 0,5m.
+Description.
+This Tree may reach 3,5m high but is usually smaller, especially in the open.
+The trunk, which tends to taper towards the end, may have a diameter slightly in excess of 0,5m.
 It also develops a large taproot.
-Swollen leaf bases are present which are not grooved.
+Swollen leaf bases are present that are not grooved.
 The leaves leave scars when they fall.

-Cycads are unique Gymnosperms with compound Leaves.
+Cycads are unique Gymnosperms with pinnately compound (leaflets arranged along either side of the leaf rachis, central stalk, like a feather.)
+Leaves.
 Leaves are pungent, long and upright reaching 3,5m in length.
 They are semi-glossy and pinnately compound (leaflets arranged along either side of leaf rachis – a central stalk), have a gradually narrowing base and are oblong with a rounded apex.
 Leaflets are lanceolate, coriaceous and up to 35cm long and are more widely spaced when the tree grown in shady places.

 Distribution & Ecology